 Section 240.14a-101 Schedule 14A.

 Information required in proxy statement.

 Schedule 14A Information

 Proxy Statement Pursuant to Section 14(a) of the Securities

 Exchange Act of 1934

 (Amendment No.)

-Filed by the Registrant [X]

-Filed d by a party other than the Registrant [] k the appropriate box: [] Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to Section 240.14a-11(c) or Section 240.14a-12 THE PITTSTON COMPANY • • • • (Name of Registrant as Specified In Its Charter) (Name e of Person(s) Filing Proxy Statement, if other than the Registrant) Payme [X] ent of Filing Fee (Check the appropriate box): No fee required Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11 (1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: on wh (3) Per unit price or other underlying value of transaction uted pursuant to Exchange Act Rule 0-11 (set forth the amount nich the filing fee is calculated and state how it was rmined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: [] Fee paid previously with preliminary materials. [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+File d by the Registrant [X] d by a party other than the Registrant [] k the appropriate box: [] Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) [X] [] [] Definitive Proxy Statement Definitive Additional Materials įį Soliciting Material Pursuant to Section 240.14a-11(c) or Section 240.14a-12 The Pittston Company (Name of Registrant as Specified In Its Charter) (Name e of Person(s) Filing Proxy Statement, if other than the Registrant) Paymo ent of Filing Fee (Check the appropriate box): No fee required [] Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11 (1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: on w (3) Per unit price or other underlying value of transaction uted pursuant to Exchange Act Rule 0-11 (set forth the amount nich the filing fee is calculated and state how it was rmined): 4000 (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: [] Fee paid previously with preliminary materials. [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+Form or Schedule and the date of its filing.
+Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: Form or Schedule and the date of its filing.
 (1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: